 PLEASE NOTE: Kate Pinsonneault is offering clinical supervision only.

-Jessica Forest, Emma Munroe, and Jane Holland are not currently accepting new clients.
+Julie Mills, Shannon Cowan, and Natasha Rasmus are not currently accepting new clients.
 Returning clients only please.

 Counselling